Appendix: Client ID Registration (Browser & Node.JS)#

 See also:

-Hosting Client Identifier Document#
+Hosting Client ID Document#

 Recommended Although an application can host its JSON-LD document in any location, it is recommended that the application itself hosts the JSON-LD document as a static resource if possible.